eclipse/swtchart/CONTRIBUTING.md

 ## Developer Guidelines

-The full set of SWTChart developer guidelines are availalbe [here](https://wiki.eclipse.org/...).
-You should read them before proceeding.
+Please contact the team if you're unsure regarding the SWTChart developer guidelines.
+Each bundle contains the style and formatting guidelines already.
+They should be applied automatically when using the Eclipse IDE.

 ## Legal stuff